dotpointer/webtriggers/README.md

 with the action and updates the trigger file (var/cache/webtriggers.trigger).

-A file system watcher (onchange.sh) notes that the trigger file has changed and starts the runner file (runner.php).
-The runner file retrieves one order at a time and runs the action for that order.
+A file system watcher (onchange.sh) notes that the trigger file has changed and starts the webtriggers file (webtriggers.php).
+The webtriggers file retrieves one order at a time and runs the action for that order.

 ## List of files